 Registration Details & Policies

-PCI-SIG Compliance Workshops include one-on-one private 45 minute test sessions between an Add-in Card vendor and a System vendor.
-System vendors and Add-in Card vendors will test their products in as many combinations as time and capabilities permit.
-The results of these test sessions are recorded and will be used as one of the elements in determining PCI-SIG compliance.
+PCI-SIG Compliance Workshops include one-on-one private test sessions between an Add-in Card vendor and a System vendor.
+System vendors and Add-in Card vendors will use this time for interoperability test sessions.
+The results of these test sessions are recorded and will be used as one of the elements in determining PCI-SIG Compliance.

-The one-on-one test sessions are held in hotel suites as reserved by the System/Systemboard/BIOS vendors (Add-in Card vendors travel to the system vendor suites).
+The one-on-one test sessions are held in hotel suites as reserved by the System vendors (Add-in Card vendors travel to the system vendor suites).
 The privacy of these sessions promotes willingness to test products that may not be fully “market ready.”
-Additionally, vendors are able to establish contacts which enable a strong PCI Engineering community and encourage future cooperation for debugging and development.
+Additionally, vendors are able to establish contacts which enable a strong PCI Engineering Community and encourage future cooperation for debugging and development.

 How to Register:

-5. Repeater Vendor – A REPEATER TYPE PRODUCT MUST REGISTER AS AN ADD-IN CARD AND MUST INCLUDE AN ACTUAL ADD-IN CARD CONNECTED TO THE REPEATER, WHICH WILL THEN BE TESTED AS A TWO CARD COMBINATION.
-The testing will be performed at the Repeater Card PCIe connector tab.
+- Retimer Vendor – A RETIMER PRODUCT MUST REGISTER AS AN ADD-IN CARD AND MUST BRING AN ACTUAL ADD-IN CARD AND SYSTEM THAT CAN CONNECT TO THE RETIMER, WHICH WILL THEN BE TESTED AS A TWO CARD COMBINATION.
+The testing will be performed at the Retimer Card PCIe connector tab.
 In order to perform testing the card combination must be able to plug into the systems and compliance test platforms at the workshop.
-If the two-card combination (Repeater + Add-in Card) passes all of the testing requirements, then the repeater can be added to the Integrators List as an Add-in Card.
-Note that the Add-in Card to be used in combination with the repeater card must be provided by the Repeater vendor (the PCIe Add-in Card and repeater must be of the same PCIe revision level that you will be testing to).
+Note that the Add-in Card and System to be used in combination with the retimer card must be provided by the Retimer vendor (the PCIe Add-in Card, System, and Retimer must be of the same PCIe revision level that you will be testing to).

 Add-in Card Vendors | What to Bring: